shiroorg/shiroorg/README.md

 I have been a PHP developer since 2013.
 I have been working on server programming (big data, cluster programming, high load).

 ### Backend development
 The main development language is PHP.
-I worked with self-written MVC, most often in my work I used the Koahan, Lumen, CodeIgniter  to work with the backend part of projects.
+I worked with self-written MVC, most often in my work I used the Kohana (Koseven), Lumen, CodeIgniter  to work with the backend part of projects.
 I have experience in integrating with various api-services (google, firebase, yandex, etc.), as well as creating a documented api within projects.

 ### Fronted development
 Used underscore.js & backbone.js in projects.
 When writing scripts, I have experience in creating onepage application.
 I used Gulp to build scripts and styles.